empriselab/peeling-taskplanning/README.md

 translator _translator.py_, a human readable output file is created namedʼ _readable_output.txt_.

+In the domain and problem files, the naming convention of the actions, predicates, and type/object names:
+* actions: SomeAction
+* predicates: SomePredicate
+* type names: sometype
+* object names: some_object

+Although in the output files, all letters are converted to lowercase

 ## Citation
 ### Planutils
 The planner PRP is installed/accessed through the Planutils library.